Section 6: Accounting for Grants and Contracts

 2. Institutional recharge centers reallocate costs from a central Cost Center to users throughout UTSA.
 The rates charged represent a redistribution of expenses and not a fee for goods provided or services rendered.
 Examples include Facilities Services and Facilities Coordinated Projects.

-3. Specialized service facilities offer highly complex or specialized services that are not readily available from outside sources An example is the Laboratory Animal Resource Center.
+3. Specialized service facilities (SSFs) are highly complex or specialized facilities that offer services that are not readily available from outside sources.
+Additional criteria for designation as a specialized service facility include but are not limited to the amount of total annual revenue and the significance of revenue from federal awards.
+An example is the Laboratory Animal Resource Center.

 External customers who identify themselves as federally funded must provide appropriate documentation (e.g., a copy of the federal award that is paying for the services).
 Contact GCFS for assistance in such cases.

-If services are charged to external customers, UTSA may have a liability for unrelated business income tax (UBIT) which is paid by the service center.
-For information on UBIT, contact the Office of Financial Services and University Bursar.
+- Charges to external customers may result in a liability for unrelated business income tax (UBIT) which is paid by the service center.
+For information on UBIT contact the Office of Financial Services and University Bursar.

-- Internal billing rates should be designed to recover the direct costs of the goods or services provided.
+- Internal billing rates should be designed to recover the direct costs of the goods/ services provided.
 Indirect costs of operating the service center that are paid by UTSA and not charged to the recharge center Cost Center (operating account) cannot be included in the calculation of billing rates.

 - All UTSA internal customers must be charged the same rate for the same level of service under the same circumstances.